Read this guide to discover how to sell your property fast if it’s in need of repair.

 The second is to assess the reliability of the buyer.

-If they don’t seem to be serious about buying the home, then I wouldn’t count on them coming through to the end.
+If they don’t seem to be serious about buying the home, then don’t be surprised if they pull out of a sale before contracts are exchanged.

 The last consideration is the reduction in the price of the home.
 If they make you a counteroffer, you must decide whether it is worth it.